jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *inwindow* branch, branched from the *ed* branch, which is branched from the *rewrite* branch.
+This is the *ed* branch, which is branched from the *rewrite* branch.

 Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify